 Your daily email will include interview descriptions for the day’s speakers.
 You can also check out the Interview Description page.

 You can listen to each interview for 48 hours.

 If you are not able to watch the interviews, or you would like to be able to watch them more than once, you will have the opportunity to purchase the series in its entirety.

 The material covered in this series is relevant for parents of tweens and teens, though some of the information is applicable to children of all ages.

-“With her clear, wise, soulful, and poetic writing, Susan Stiffelman shows us how both the blessings and challenges of the delicate child-parent relationship can be a hotbed for mutual growth, healing, and connection.
-I am so grateful to Susan for having written this powerful book.”Alanis Morissette
+“With her clear, wise, soulful, and poetic writing, Susan Stiffelman shows us how both the blessings and challenges of the delicate child-parent relationship can be a hotbed for mutual growth, healing, and connection.”Alanis Morissette

 “Susan Stiffelman is an insightful writer who clearly knows what she’s talking about, sharing much-needed wisdom and advice for the caring but often frustrated parent.”Marianne Williamson